zooba/pymsbuild/README.md

 )
 ```

-Package members can be located during the dynamic stage using the `find` and
+Package members can be located during the dynamic stage using the
-`findall` functions.
-These take a path of member identifiers (typically their
+`find` and `findall` functions.
+These take a path of member identifiers
-name property) and will return those that match.
+(typically their name property) and will return those that match.
+`'**'` segments are supported for recursive searches.

 ```python
 PACKAGE = Package(